 Hope is the Arab nation's first attempt to become interplanetary.
 The spacecraft took off from the Japanese Tanegashima space center on top of an Mitsubishi Heavy Industries H-IIA missile yesterday around 22 pm Italian time.

-An hour after take-off, it separated from the rocket and deployed its solar panels to power the seven-month journey to the red planet.
-The space agency of the United Arab Emirates it is in history.
+An hour after liftoff it separated from the rocket and deployed its solar panels to power the seven-month journey to the red planet.
+The United Arab Emirates Space Agency it is in history.

-"Years of hard work and dedication have paid off", the ambassador said Yousef Al Otaiba shortly after launch.
-"This is a great achievement, but it's just the beginning."
+“Years of hard work and dedication have paid off,” the ambassador said Yousef Al Otaiba shortly after launch.
+“This is a great achievement, but it is only the beginning.”

 The ambassador's enthusiasm

-"It's hard to put the words together, but honestly watching it take off, knowing how hard it was, knowing how challenging it was made me feel immense pride," he said.
-Al Otaiba.
-"I think every Arab on the face of the planet should walk around feeling proud of what we have achieved today."
+“It's hard to put the words together, but honestly watching it take off, knowing how difficult it was, knowing how challenging it was made me feel immense pride,” he said Al Otaiba.
+“I think every Arab on the face of the planet should walk around feeling proud of what we have accomplished today.”

 The launch was originally scheduled for July 14, but has been delayed several times due to bad weather conditions on the launch site.

-The $ 200 million Hope mission, also called the Emirates Mars Mission, is the UAE's first foray into interplanetary exploration and its arrival was designed to celebrate the nation's 50th anniversary.
+The $200 million Hope Mission, also called the Emirates Mars Mission, is the UAE's first foray into interplanetary exploration and its arrival was designed to mark the nation's 50th anniversary.

 The mission serves to boost the nation's technological and scientific sectors, also because the United Arab Emirates are looking for an economic model capable of supporting them beyond their oil wealth.

-For a country that has almost no planetary scientific expertise, this was a tall order.
+For a country that has almost no planetary scientific expertise, this was a daunting challenge.
 Scientists involved in the mission consulted experts from around the world and concluded that a feasible way to achieve the goal was to design a probe that would collect comprehensive data on the Martian atmosphere.

-The spacecraft is expected to provide scientists with the data they need to focus on how the climate on Mars changes over the course of a day and a year anywhere on the globe.
+The spacecraft is expected to provide scientists with the data they need to focus on how the climate on Mars changes over the course of a day and a year at every point on the globe.

 Another goal of the Emirates Mars Mission is to study the atmosphere of Mars, once much richer and more inclusive of water.
-Scientists want to know how things went, and they need data to figure it out.
+Scientists want to know how things happened, and we need data to understand this.

 To answer these questions, Hope is equipped with three different instruments, an imager and two spectrometers.
-The former will provide detailed images of the planet's surface, while all three will collect data that allow scientists to track which ingredients are found in Mars' atmosphere.
+The first will provide detailed images of the planet's surface, while all three will collect data that allows scientists to track which ingredients are found in Mars' atmosphere.

 Now that the spacecraft is on its way, Hope still has a long way to go: 500 million kilometers.
 The spacecraft will spend seven months in space before arriving in orbit around the Red Planet.
-From then on, Hope will spend a full Martian year (nearly two Earth years) studying its atmosphere.
+From that moment, Hope will spend an entire Martian year (almost two Earth years) studying its atmosphere.

 Auspicious moment